News

 WhatsApp Message

-*Zimbabwe Businesses "Turn To Alternative Sources Of Energy"* https://www.pindula.co.zw/2019/11/07/zimbabwe-businesses-turn-to-alternative-sources-of-energy/?article Businesses in Zimbabwe are turning to alternative power solutions as the power situation in the country remains both discouraging and uncertain.
-Zimbabwe has a huge power deficit that has seen the local power utility, ZESA rolling out a crippling load-shedding schedule that has seen most parts of the country going without power for an average of 18 hours daily.
-Power cuts have affected all sectors of the economy including the telecommunications sector, mining, retail, and construction. ---------- *Latest itel A70* - now available on Pindula 128GB storage, 8GB RAM *$89 Cash on Delivery.* _We deliver in Harare and Bulawayo everyday between 9am and 4pm_ also available on Zero Deposit to Civil Servants and Pensioners.
-WhatsApp: 0️⃣7️⃣7️⃣2️⃣ 4️⃣6️⃣4️⃣ 0️⃣0️⃣0️⃣ ---------- Speaking to The Herald Finance and Business in an interview, Charles Msipa, the chief executive of Schweppes _We are likely to have energy deficits for some time and it is high time that we should turn to alternative sources of energy such as solar._ _Upfront (investment) is high but overtime is sustainable._ Schweppes, one of the largest beverages firm is set to commission its 1 MW rooftop solar plant on November 25.
+*Zimbabwe Businesses "Turn To Alternative Sources Of Energy"* *Follow Pindula on WhatsApp for daily new updates* https://whatsapp.com/channel/0029Va84dngJP21B2nWeyM3v?bo Businesses in Zimbabwe are turning to alternative power solutions as the power situation in the country remains both discouraging and uncertain.
+Zimbabwe has a huge power deficit that has seen the local power utility, ZESA rolling out a crippling load-shedding schedule that has seen most parts of the country going without power for an average of 18 hours daily. ---------- *Galaxy A16 128GB, 4GB* now available *$150* To order, WhatsApp: wa.me/263715068543 ---------- Power cuts have affected all sectors of the economy including the telecommunications sector, mining, retail, and construction.
+Speaking to The Herald Finance and Business in an interview, Charles Msipa, the chief executive of Schweppes > We are likely to have energy deficits for some time and it is high time that we should turn to alternative sources of energy such as solar. > Upfront (investment) is high but overtime is sustainable.
+Schweppes, one of the largest beverages firm is set to commission its 1 MW rooftop solar plant on November 25.
 Power shortages in the country are attributed to ageing equipment at the Hwange Power Station and dwindling water levels at Kariba Dam.
-More: The Herald *Featured Products* *Follow our Pindula Channel on:* https://whatsapp.com/channel/0029Va84dngJP21B2nWeyM3v
+More: The Herald _If you found this article useful_ *Please support Pindula by forwarding to friends and groups*

 Copy to clipboard